AmplitudeAudio/sdk/docs/content/docs/get-started/03-installation.md

 ## Install the SDK

-Once you have a copy of the SDK, to install it you just need to add a `SS_AMPLITUDE_SDK_PATH` environment variable in your system, that points to the path of the directory containing the `sdk` folder.
+Once you have a copy of the SDK, to install it you just need to add a `AM_SDK_PATH` environment variable in your system, that points to the path of the directory containing the `sdk` folder.

-{{< alert text="By installing the SDK through the upcoming Amplitude Studio, the environment variable will be automatically set." />}}
+{{< alert context="info" text="By installing the SDK through the upcoming Amplitude Studio, the environment variable will be automatically set." />}}

 That's it!
 You can now use Amplitude Audio SDK in your projects!